Body Presencing Hologram

 The Present: From Alone to Integration

-As we recognize that this feeling of aloneness is really a choice; and one which might not have been a conscious choice, we can then choose something different.
-This also involves realizing that feeling alone is a type of identifying with being victimized in some way.
-We might have been when we were very little and therefore we became entrenched in that feeling.
+As we recognize that this feeling of aloneness is a choice that might not have been a conscious choice, we can then choose something different.
+This also involves realizing that feeling alone identifies with being victimized somehow.
+We might have been when we were tiny, so we became entrenched in that feeling.

-When we accept every aspect of ourselves that we have abandoned we can then welcome each part of join our whole.
+When we accept every aspect of ourselves that we have abandoned, we can welcome each part joining our whole.
 This integration is what allows us to leave the aloneness behind.
-When we are whole, even when we are by ourselves, we are never alone.
+When we are whole, even by ourselves, we are never alone.

 Click here for exercise on welcoming all our parts